 Mental Health Counseling Objectives & Structure

-Upon graduation, the successful student in the Mental Health Counseling Program will be able to:
+Upon graduation from the Mental Health Counseling Program, you will be able to:

 - Demonstrate professional skills required for working in a multidisciplinary community agency, business, college/university, or health setting.

 - Demonstrate a variety of differential diagnostic assessment skills consistent with the most current diagnostic manual.

 - Demonstrate the ability to use a diverse range of research-based intervention strategies.

 - Develop appropriate intervention plans based upon a knowledge of culturally relevant variables in client care including ethnicity, religion, socioeconomic levels, gender, sexual orientation, and disability status.

 - Demonstrate professional behavior consistent with ethical guidelines of the Mental Health Counseling Profession.